 When you connect MDM with our business cases you can get better clarity on how it delivers value to your business and helps in cost-saving, revenue generation, and achieving the business objectives.

 Step 5: Determine stakeholders of Master Data Management

 Identify the people

-Once you identify your business case for MDM implementation, you need to make your investment worth by defining the people across your organization who can take the benefit of MDM.
+Once you identify your business case for Implementing Master Data Management, you need to make your investment worth by defining the people across your organization who can take the benefit of MDM.

 In most organizations, the operation department is highly affected by the MDM solution as it manages the maximum data related to products and customers.
 Communicate the benefits of Master Data Management to other stakeholders belong to different departments who will be investing their time and efforts in adopting the MDM.

 MDM helps your sales and marketing team by providing them profound insight into customer information, their buying journey, high valued products, and more.
 It helps them to understand the market trends and accordingly sell and promote the products or services.
 This directly impacts your conversion rate due to more specific efforts.

 Educate your users about the concept of MDM and convey the benefits of the platform to them.
 The more users you have to use the solution, the more work you need to do to establish seamless communication and coordination between all stakeholders.